-Deadbolts, also referred to as deadlocks, are one of the most commonly suggested tools by locksmiths for preventing property theft.
-It is not spring-loaded and can only be opened with a knob or a key.
-The primary distinction between them and other types of locks is that they cannot be tampered with using a knife or any other tools intended to bypass security measures.
+Deadbolts, also known as deadlocks, are one of the most effective strategies recommended by locksmiths to protect property from being stolen.
+They are not spring-loaded and can only be unlocked using a key or knob.
+The main difference between them and other types of locks is that they can not be opened with a knife or any other tools intended to bypass security measures.